Vermont Real Estate Cooperative

 Trav Fryer, Secretary

-small landlord, ‘IT professional’, board member of Laboratory B hackerspace/cooperative, co-founder of Burlington Federation of Cooperative Houses
+Small landlord, independent artist, worker/owner at the technology cooperative Autonomic, board member of Laboratory B cooperative hackerspace, co-founder of Burlington Federation of Cooperative Houses

 Vikas Mangipudi, Director at Large